FactomProject/FactomDocs/developerSandboxSetup.md

 factomd -network=CUSTOM -customnet="mycustomnet" -exclusive=true -peers="serverip:8110" -prefix="notaserver"
 ```

-The rest of the steps with [fctwallet and factom-cli](https://github.com/FactomProject/FactomDocs/blob/master/developerSandboxSetup.md#run-factomd) should work on the local machine.
+The rest of the steps with [factom-walletd and factom-cli](https://github.com/FactomProject/FactomDocs/blob/master/developerSandboxSetup.md#run-factomd) should work on the local machine.

 ### Run a Dockerized Factom sandbox